baltricks/my-ml-learning-blog/_posts/2021-01-07-first-image-classifier 2.md

 Now I can run notebooks using fastai in this environment [^1].

 Then I copied all the neccesary code for inference from the training notebook and created a new local notebook for my gui.
+I also made a copy of the model file accessible to this new notebook.

 And now the gui works.
 I can upload images and get the classification (also showing its probability)!